trodrigu/blog/content/article/RejexAsYouType.md

 +++
-title = "freejexer, rejex with a small feedback loop" date = "2018-09-14" snippet ="I wanted to make rejex better with a smaller feedback loop.
+title = "freegexer, regex with a small feedback loop" date = "2018-09-14" snippet ="I wanted to make regex better with a smaller feedback loop.
 Coming up with just..."

 +++

-I wanted to make rejex better with a smaller feedback loop.
+I wanted to make regex better with a smaller feedback loop.
 Coming up with just the right regex can be a little tedious however there are some tools out there that make things a little easier.
-A quick google search returns 10 options for testing rejex patterns.
+A quick google search returns 10 options for testing regex patterns.
 With that said I still sought to gain understanding by solving this problem with some of Elm's newer libs such as [elm-ui](https://github.com/mdgriffith/elm-ui), and of course natively with Elm [0.19](https://elm-lang.org/blog/small-assets-without-the-headache).

 # Design